jorschul/ansible_MDT/README.md

-These scripts are useful to write Model Driven Telemetry on Cisco IOS XE devices using NETCONF connection with Ansible playbook.
+These scripts are useful to configure Model Driven Telemetry on Cisco IOS XE devices using NETCONF connection with Ansible playbook using YANG data models.